 - Sign Up to Receive Food Recall Alerts

 The Michigan Department of Agriculture & Rural Development (MDARD) offers a Consumer Information Text or Email Food Recall Alert Service.
 Sign up to receive food recall alerts from MDARD.

 Food recalls from the United States Department of Agriculture (USDA).

 Recalls of U.S. Food & Drug Administration (FDA) regulated products.

 - Food Product Recall Guidance for the Michigan Food & Dairy Industry (PDF)

 All food firms should have a recall plan in place, in order to act promptly and effectively in the event of a recall.
 Being prepared reduces the risk of potentially harmful or hazardous foods from reaching consumers, which could have devastating effects on human health, the food businesses involved and the economy.
-This food product recall guide will help food companies develop an effective recall plan.
+This guide will help food companies develop an effective recall plan.